adelevie/parse-ruby-client/README.md

 ### Counting Objects

-If you are limiting your query, or if there is a very large number of results, and you want to know how many total results there are without returning them all, you can use the `count` parameter.
+If you are limiting your query, or if there are a very large number of results, and you want to know how many total results there are without returning them all, you can use the `count` parameter.
 For example, if you only care about the number of games played by a particular player:

 ```ruby
 count = client.query("GameScore").tap do |q|